SCI clinical trials – Australia

 Duration: 6 weeks, 3 visits/week

-Enrolling: Up to 96 volunteers, from May 2023 Sydney.
+Enrolling: Up to 96 volunteers.
+Enrolling now in Sydney.
 Perth, dates to be confirmed.

 The Get a Grip study is a Bayesian Optimised Phase II (BOP) trial comparing two kinds of biphasic neurostimulation.
-Volunteers will be treated at SCIA's NeuroMoves centres in Clyde and/or St Peters (Sydney) and Joondaloop (Perth).
-Additional trial sites are likely, late 2023–2024.
+Volunteers will be treated at NeuRA in Randwick (Sydney), SCIA's NeuroMoves centres in Clyde and St Peters (Sydney), and Joondalup (Perth).
+Additional trial sites are likely in 2024.

 More info: [email protected]